darrenldl/ocaml-SeqBox/README.md

 ```

 ## Notes
-Version 1.2.2 is considered to be feature complete and mature enough for production use, but any bug reports or suggestions are very welcome - just open an issue!
+Version 1.2.3 is considered to be feature complete and mature enough for production use, but any bug reports or suggestions are very welcome - just open an issue!

-Version 1.2.3 will come out at some point, but will likely only contain message text polishing.

 CRC-CCITT is currently implemented in pure OCaml and is translated from implementation in [libcrc](https://github.com/lammertb/libcrc)
   - See src/crcccitt.ml, src/crcccitt.mli for the OCaml implementation